longhorn/website/content/docs/users-guide/backup-and-restore/restore-statefulset.md

 ---
-title: Restoring Volumes for Kubernetes Stateful Sets
+title: Restoring Volumes for Kubernetes StatefulSets
 weight: 46
 ---

-Longhorn supports restoring backups, and one of the use cases for this feature is to restore data for use in a Kubernetes `Stateful Set`, which requires restoring a volume for each replica that was backed up.
+Longhorn supports restoring backups, and one of the use cases for this feature is to restore data for use in a Kubernetes `StatefulSet`, which requires restoring a volume for each replica that was backed up.

-To restore, follow the below instructions based on which plugin you have deployed.
-The example below uses a Stateful Set with one volume attached to each Pod and two replicas.
+To restore, follow the below instructions.
+The example below uses a StatefulSet with one volume attached to each Pod and two replicas.

 1. Connect to the `Longhorn UI` page in your web browser.
-Under the `Backup` tab, select the name of the Stateful Set volume.
+Under the `Backup` tab, select the name of the StatefulSet volume.
 Click the dropdown menu of the volume entry and restore it.
 Name the volume something that can easily be referenced later for the `Persistent Volumes`.
   - Repeat this step for each volume you need restored.
-  - For example, if restoring a Stateful Set with two replicas that had volumes named `pvc-01a` and `pvc-02b`, the restore could look like this:
+  - For example, if restoring a StatefulSet with two replicas that had volumes named `pvc-01a` and `pvc-02b`, the restore could look like this:

 | Backup Name | Restored Volume   |
 |-------------|-------------------|